OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:32

-But He said to them, “I have food to eat that you do not know about.”
+But He responded to them, “I have food that you do not know about.”

 ## John 4:33